Chasing It: Synopsis

 Tony's losing streak in sports betting continues.
-When Hesh asks him about repayment of the $200,000 bridge loan, Tony pretends to have forgotten it and offers to pay the vig.
+When Hesh asks him about repayment of his previous $200,000 bridge loan, Tony pretends to have forgotten about it and offers to pay the vig.
 Hesh was not charging interest and is insulted that Tony treats the loan as a mere business transaction.
-Tony calls Hesh a “shylock” in front of his crew.
+Tony calls Hesh a "shylock" in front of his crew.
 Later, Hesh says to his son-in-law, "At what point is it cheaper for him to settle it another way?"

-Carmela sells the spec house with its sub-standard materials to her cousin Brian Cammarata and his pregnant wife.
+Carmela sells the spec house, with its sub-standard materials, to her cousin Brian Cammarata and his pregnant wife.
 She tells Tony that she has cleared $600,000 and he assumes that half the profit is his.
-Tony wants to bet it on a "sure thing" but Carmela refuses and he yields to her.
-The "sure thing" wins but he only had $10,000 to bet on it.
-This leads to a furious argument with Carmela about money; he manhandles her and she throws her Lladró figurine at him, breaking it.
-Later, he apologizes and they reconcile.
-She is worried about the many threats hanging over them.
-He says he survived being shot; "Big picture-wise, I'm up, way up."
+Tony wants to bet it on a "sure thing", but Carmela refuses and he yields to her.
+The "sure thing" wins, but he reveals to Carmela that he only had $10,000 to bet on it.
+This leads to a furious argument about money, during which he manhandles her and she throws a Lladró figurine at him, breaking it.
+Later, the couple reconciles after Tony agrees to control his gambling.
+Carmela is worried about the many threats they are facing; Tony says he survived being shot: "Big picture-wise, I'm up, way up."

-Vito's widow, Marie, asks Tony to help her son, Vito Jr., who has been wearing Goth makeup and misbehaving since his father's murder.
-Marie requests $100,000 to move her family to Maine to start over.
-Tony is reluctant.
-Both he and Phil (Marie's second cousin) talk to the boy, without effect.
-When Vito Jr. is expelled for defecating in the school shower, Tony decides to pay for the relocation.
+Vito's widow, Marie, asks Tony to help her son, Vito Jr., who has been deliberately misbehaving since his father's death.
+Marie requests $100,000 to move her family to Maine to start over; Tony is reluctant.
+Both he and Phil (Marie's second cousin) talk to Vito Jr., to no effect.
+When he is expelled for defecating in the school shower, Tony decides to pay for the relocation.
 However, he gambles away the $100,000 he had reserved for it.
 Instead, he offers Marie to send Vito Jr. to a boot camp program in Idaho.
 He plays down her worries about corporal punishment and says he will pay the $18,000 fee.
 Marie reluctantly accepts and Vito Jr. is taken away against his will by the boot camp's staff, leaving his mother and sister in tears.

-Driving by, Tony happens to notice Ahmed and Muhammad mingling with traditionally dressed Middle-Easterners on a street.
+Driving by, Tony happens to notice Ahmed and Muhammad mingling with traditionally dressed Pakistanis and Arabs on a street.

-A.J. proposes to Blanca, who accepts after some hesitation, but later breaks up with him.
+A.J. proposes to Blanca, who reluctantly accepts, but later breaks up with him.

 Renata, Hesh's girlfriend, dies suddenly.
 He is grief-stricken.
 Tony visits him and speaks clichéd words of condolence.
-He puts down a large paper bag: "I brought your money."
+He presents a large paper bag, saying, "I brought your money."